Broncos WR Jerry Jeudy Gets Honest on Russell Wilson

 Jeudy missed seven games in 2021 due to an ankle injury and a COVID-19 stint.
 He’s nabbed 90 receptions and 1,323 yards in his first two seasons and didn’t record a touchdown last season.

 But all of that is in the past now.
-With new addition Russell Wilson entering the fold, Jeudy is understanding how much work the 34-year-old quarterback puts in.
+With new addition Russell Wilson entering the fold, Jeudy is understanding how much work the 33-year-old quarterback puts in.

 “Every detail matters with him,” Jeudy said at his youth football camp, via ABC 7 Denver’s Troy Renck.
 “You learn a lot, just how hard he works and how focused he is when he’s on the field and on the board.
 You realize how locked in he is.
 I’ve learned a lot.
 He’s a great quarterback.
 I am excited to play with him.”